Tools

 The Hiking Calorie Calculator estimates hiking burn from your GPX route, body weight, and pack weight.
 For overnight trips, it also estimates camp and sleep baseline calories so you can plan how much food to carry.
 It is free, requires no account, and runs entirely in your browser.

-What it is for
+What this is for

 • Estimating on-trail burn for a GPX route (same Pandolf model as the Trip Planner Active stat)